ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/core_settings/core_configuration.md

 ## Validation of the core configuration

-Each of the model configuration option has specific validation settings that are enforced when a configuration is loaded.
+Each of the model configuration options has specific validation settings that are enforced when a configuration is loaded.
 These constraints should be described in the documentation of each setting.
 If configuration data contains invalid values, then the simulation will exit and the log will contain a detailed breakdown of any configuration